Azbil To Exhibit At Industrial Transformation ASIA-PACIFIC (ITAP) 2024

+data-text="Azbil to Exhibit at Industrial Transformation ASIA-PACIFIC (ITAP) 2024" data-link=" to Exhibit at Industrial Transformation ASIA-PACIFIC (ITAP) 2024" class="whatsapp">Shar

-Azbil Corporation (Tokyo stock exchange Code: 6845) announced its participation at the seventh Industrial Transformation ASIA-PACIFIC (ITAP) taking place from October 14 to 16.
-Under the theme "Empowering Sustainable Future through Automation," Azbil will showcase its wide range of industrial automation and building automation solutions.
+Driving Operational Excellence and Competitive Edge TOKYO, JAPAN - media OutReach Newswire - 7 October 2024 - Azbil Corporation (Tokyo stock exchange Code: 6845) announced its participation at the seventh Industrial Transformation ASIA-PACIFIC (ITAP) taking place from October 14 to 16.
+Under the theme 'Empowering Sustainable Future through Automation,' Azbil will showcase its wide range of industrial automation and building automation solutions.
 These solutions leverage advanced measurement and control technologies, engineering and maintenance services, all aimed at optimizing building operations and plant operations, driving sustainable growth.

 Azbil views ITAP as a key opportunity to strengthen Azbil's business expansion in Southeast Asia and India.
 The company will feature innovative product demonstrations under the following categories.